 People in Europe, Asia, and Africa used to make a dome-shaped shelter with loam, mud bricks, or adobes.
 In the ancient Near East, poorer people built around the planned house with small domes with corbelled stone or brick.
-In this period dome didn’t have any role in monumental structures.
-In the Ancient Middle East and the Mediterranean, dome structure was used as granaries, Mastaba tombs, tents, and treasuries.
+In this period it didn’t have any role in monumental structures.
+In the Ancient Middle East and the Mediterranean, this structure was used as granaries, Mastaba tombs, tents, and treasuries.

-In the period of the Sasanian Empire, the ruins of the Palace of Ardashir and Ghal’eh Dokhtar in Fars Province, Iran (224–240) is the earliest known example of squinches.
+In the period of the Sasanian Empire, the ruins of the Palace of Ardashir and Ghal’eh Dokhtar in Fars Province, Iran (224–240) are the earliest known example of squinches.
 The domes are built of local stone and mortar and covered with plaster on the interior.

 The tomb of Muhammed b.
 Musa and the Great Mosque of Qom, are the buildings of the Early Islamic period which shows a few characteristics of Sasanian dome form.
-The Samanid Mausoleum in Transoxiana is the first building to have regular octagon base squinch which became a regular practice of dome building.
+The Samanid Mausoleum in Transoxiana is the first building to have a regular octagon base squinch which became a regular practice of dome building.

 Shallow semi-circular and double-shell domes introduced on Friday mosques were introduced.
 Wooden double-shell domes could be seen in Dome of the Rock.
 Jameh Mosque of Qazvin is one of the largest domes with a span of 15.2 meters, built in the period of the Seljuq dynasty.

 After repeated Mongol invasions, Persian Architecture once again developed in Ilkhanate and Timurid periods.
-The domes in the period had high drums with the double shell to triple shell dome structure.
+The domes in the period had high drums with a double shell to triple shell structure.
 Timber reinforcement rings and rings of stone linked by iron cramps are used to build a bulbous dome in the Timurid period.

 Roman and Byzantine domes

 Under Emperor Nero and the Flavians in the 1st century AD to 2nd century AD, the use of domes in buildings increased tremendously.
-The buildings like Domus Transitoria, Domus Aurea, or “Golden House”, Santa Maria Della Rotonda, etc with domes came up in their period.
+The buildings like Domus Transitoria, Domus Aurea, or “Golden House”, Santa Maria Della Rotonda, etc came up in their period.

 With the advancement of mathematics and the development of construction technology, the Temple of Minerva Medica, used brick ribs and step-rings of pumice aggregate concrete to form a decagonal dome.
 During the 4th century AD, under Empire Constantine, many buildings were built and some baths were rebuilt with a large dome with the use of concrete and wood.